 Hon.
 Esther Nyangweso: Thank you very much, Mr. Speaker, for catching my eye.
-I rise to support this Motion and I also want to congratulate my brother Hon.
-Mbugua for this wonderful Motion.
+I rise to support this motion and I also want to congratulate my brother Hon.
+Mbugua for this wonderful motion.
 We all know the importance of trees around us.
 They give us oxygen and they take the carbon dioxide from the air and thus helping our environment.
 Trees provide homes for birds and other animals.
 You notice in the city you rarely hear the sounds of birds when you wake up in the morning like you are in the countryside.
-When we plant more trees, we would at least wake up to hear the sound of birds, which is very god in the morning.
+When we plant more trees we would at least wake up to hear the sound of birds which is very god in the morning.

-I would encourage every member in this House to support this Motion.
+I would encourage every member in this house to support this motion.
 I support.

 Hon.
 Temporary Deputy Speaker: Thank you very much Mheshimiwa Esther Nyangweso.
-Hon.
-Wanjiru!
+I catch the eye of Hon.
+Wanjiru.

 Hon.
 Jacinta Wanjiru: Thank you, Mr. Speaker, for catching my eye.
-I just want to support the Motion and one thing I would like to note is that trees give us beauty around our communities where we live.
+I just want to support the motion and one thing I would like to note is that trees give us beauty around our communities where we live.
 Trees also conserve water and reduce soil erosion.
 They also save energy and reduce noise pollution, which is very important to us.
 I beg to support, thank you.